spheronFdn/sdk/packages/storage/README.md

   - used to get the uploads of the bucket.
 The default value for `skip` is 0.
 The default value for `limit` is 6.
 - `async  getUpload(uploadId: string): Promise<Upload>`
   - used to get the upload by its id.
+- `async  getOrganizationUsage(organizationId: string): Promise<UsageWithLimits>`
+  - used to get the usage of the current active subscription of the organization.
+- `async getTokenScope(): Promise<TokenScope>`
+  - used to get the scope of the token.

 Interfaces: